sebanc/linuxloops/Readme/Live-image.md

 Download the linuxloops live 7z archive in the release section of this Github repository and either:

-- Extract it using your archive manager (you might need to first install the `7zip` package) and write it to a USB flashdrive using your favorite image writer (Gnome Disk Utility, KDE ISO Image Writer, Etcher...).
+- Extract it using your archive manager (you might need to first install the `7zip` package) and write it to a USB flashdrive using an image writer (Gnome Disk Utility / KDE ISO Image Writer).

 - Or use the below terminal command from the directory containing the linuxloops live image 7z archive to write it to a disk (this example assumes your USB flashdrive is /dev/sdX: